autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-The first authenticated data structure we review, `AuthenticatedKV::SortedKV`, is a sorted key/value store represented by a vectorial abstraction of a (unbalanced) binary tree (*i.e.*, the underlying data structure is an array).
+the first authenticated data structure we review, `AuthenticatedKV::SortedKV`, is a sorted key/value store represented by a vectorial abstraction of a (unbalanced) binary tree (*i.e.*, the underlying data structure is an array).

-Although the key sorts the structure, it's not a binary search tree, and it allows repeated entries.
-Rather, the structure's commitment is an overall hash calculated recursively as a binary tree.
-This digest is obtained by mapping the Merkle hash of each pair (named "Merkle mountain range").
+although the key sorts the structure, it's not a binary search tree, and it allows repeated entries. rather, the structure's commitment is an overall hash calculated recursively as a binary tree. ehis digest is obtained by mapping the merkle hash of each pair (named "merkle mountain range").